Key Takeaways

 In 2008, Satoshi Nakamoto introduced the world to Bitcoin and its underlying technology: blockchain.
 But the true identity of Bitcoin’s creator remains a mystery to this day.
 While there have been speculations and proposed candidates, no concrete proof of Nakamoto’s identity has been uncovered.

-Regardless of their identity, Nakamoto’s impact and legacy in the cryptocurrency world are undeniable, and Nakamoto’s identity continues to be a topic of interest and discussion within the cryptocurrency community.
+Regardless of their identity, Nakamoto’s impact and legacy in the cryptocurrency world are undeniable, and their identity continues to be a topic of interest and discussion within the cryptocurrency community.
 It is estimated that Nakamoto may possess around 1.1 million BTC, equivalent to 5% of all bitcoins to be created.

 Why Was Bitcoin Created?